Spicy Boiled Pork Wontons

 My love for spicy Asian flavors is deeply ingrained in my lifestyle aftering growing up and eating these kinds of dishes anywhere from San Francisco to Lima, Peru.
 I always gravitate towards recipes that celebrate them and this dish is no exception.
 These are super fun to create and make for a great activity to do with the whole family, especially when you can put the kids to work.

-Our Kissed by Binchotan spice blend will add the heat to this entree, so use according to your spice level comfort.
+Our Kissed by Binchotan Japanese Chile Blend will add the heat to this entree, so use according to your spice level comfort.

 Serving Size: 25-30